-The Residential Interior of the planning area is well-established and not likely to substantially change from its current character.
+The Residential Interior of the planning area is well-established and not likely to substantially change from its current residential nature.
 In the short-term, the most likely changes will be significant remodels of, and additions to, existing houses.
-However, as the value of land increases at a much greater rate than that of the structures it contains, there could be an increase in demolitions and rebuilds.
-The resulting new houses likely may be larger, will likely have more contemporary designs, and will be significantly more expensive than the existing ones-a trend that is already occurring in residential areas adjacent to the planning area.
+However, if the value of land increases at a much greater rate than that of the structures sitting on it, redevelopment pressures will likely increase.
+As redevelopment occurs along quiet residential streets, the built environment's character and the planning area's demographic profile could markedly change.
+Based on observations in Austin neighborhoods where this has already occurred, the resulting new houses will be larger, likely have more contemporary designs, and be significantly more expensive than the existing ones.
+In the Crestview and Allandale neighborhoods immediately to the southeast and south of the planning area - this is already happening.